-In addition, for every six months you are enrolled, you will also be entered into a drawing for \$1,000 paid in the same way as your other compensation.
-One \$1,000 prize will be awarded every six months for every 150 drivers currently enrolled at your site.
+In addition, for every six months your child is enrolled, your child will also be entered into a drawing for \$1,000 paid in the same way as your child's other compensation.
+One \$1,000 prize will be awarded every six months for every 150 drivers currently enrolled at your child's site.